 Road projects take many years from the planning stage to construction.
 Often localities need to reserve miles of rights-of-way years in advance of any funding availability for these projects, or risk development in the path of these road projects.
 Localities need tools to enable them to reserve rights-of-way for longer periods of time.
-While current legislation allows reservation, localities are often unable to provide the upfront funding needed to purchase these rights-of-way in the allotted timeframe.
+While current The official map legislation allows reservation, but localities are often unable to provide the upfront funding needed to purchase these rights-of-way in the allotted timeframe.

-VARIANCES, SPECIAL EXCEPTIONS & CONDITIONAL USE PERMITS
+1 VARIANCES, SPECIAL EXCEPTIONS & CONDITIONAL USE PERMITS

-VML maintains that the law on variances should be retained in its current form.
-Because land use is controlled at the local level, the General Assembly should not require or dictate any specific procedures for special exceptions, conditional use permits or similar land use decisions.
+- 2 VML maintains that the law on variances should be retained in its current form.
+Because land - 3 use is controlled at the local level, the General Assembly should not require or dictate any - 4 specific procedures for special exceptions, conditional use permits or similar land use decisions.

-COLLECTIVE BARGAINING
+- 6 COLLECTIVE BARGAINING.

-VML supports local governments having the authority to decide if their locality should engage in collective bargaining.
+- 7 VML supports local governments having the authority to decide if their locality should engage in

+- 8 collective bargaining.